Office of International Programs

 If you reside outside the U.S., the UT Tyler Office of International Programs will mail you the appropriate certificate of eligibility (Form DS-2019) after you have submitted the required evidence of financial support.
 You must then pay the SEVIS fee.
 The certificate of eligibility (Form DS-2019) must be presented at the U.S. Consulate or Embassy when applying for your J-1 student visa, along with your unexpired passport, evidence of financial support and SEVIS fee receipt.

 For more information, please visit International Students (J-1).

 If you are interested in becoming a J-1 scholar at UT Tyler, you must first find an academic department and a sponsoring professor that will support your academic endeavors.
 Once you have found a sponsoring professor to host you as a J-1 scholar, a request to issue your DS-2019 will be submitted to ISSFS.

 Please read the J-1 Visiting Scholar Program Guide carefully.
 The Guide contains important information about your pre-arrival and arrival at UT Tyler.
 It certainly will help you plan for your time in UT Tyler.

-Upon Your Arrival at UT Tyler, All J-1 Exchange Visitors must attend the Orientation meeting hosted by ISSS.
+Upon Your Arrival at UT Tyler, All J-1 Exchange Visitors must attend the Orientation meeting hosted by ISSFS.
 An Orientation Guide will be provided to you at Orientation.

 The Exchange Visitor Program Welcome Brochure issued by the Bureau of Educational and Cultural Affairs, Department of State of United States provides you the key information of the program, including rules, regulations, and contact information.